uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 The following interactive can do those calculations for you.

 For example, in the following interactive, type in the matrix for doubling the size of an object (put the number 2 instead of 1 on the main diagonal values), then add another matrix that triples the size of the image (3 on the main diagonal).
-The interactive shows a matrix on the right that combines the two — does it look right?
+The interactive shows a matrix on the right that combines the two &ndash; does it look right?

 {button-link link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-matrix-simplifier/CG-matrix-simplifier.html?info=Multiple%20transforms" text="Click for interactive: matrix simplifier"}